October 6, 2020

 Ihor Sawczuk, M.D. contributes to topics such as Medical Research, Urology.

-The race to find and develop a vaccine for COVID-19 is on.
-Government groups and private companies are working day and night to develop a vaccine that will help stop the spread and severity of COVID-19, but there’s still a lot of work that needs to be done before a vaccine is ready.
+The race to distribute a vaccine for COVID-19 is on.
+Government groups and private companies are working day and night to release a vaccine that will help stop the spread and severity of COVID-19.

 1. How do vaccines work?